Jeep Grand Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Jeep Grand Cherokee are $1,428 a year for full coverage.
-Comprehensive insurance costs an estimated $306 a year, collision insurance costs $566, and liability costs around $398.
-Liability-only coverage costs as low as $460 a year, and high-risk coverage costs $3,096 or more.
-Teens receive the highest rates at up to $5,310 a year.
+The average insurance rates for a Jeep Grand Cherokee are $1,428 a year including full coverage.
+Comprehensive insurance costs an estimated $306 a year, collision costs $566, and liability insurance is $398.
+A liability-only policy costs around $460 a year, with high-risk insurance costing $3,096 or more.
+Teenage drivers cost the most to insure at $5,310 a year or more.

 Average premium for full coverage: $1,428

-Rates are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all states and Grand Cherokee trim levels.
+Prices are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Grand Cherokee trim levels.

 Use the form below to get customized rates for your location.